-Now there are voices saying that Jung Myung Seok’s trial was unfair and should be retried.
+Now there are voices saying that Jung Myung Seok’s trial was unfair.
+Some are saying there should be a retrial.

 A monthly magazine, Civil Government, published an article in its February issue, under the title, “Why is JMS (CGM)’s President Jung Myung Seok carrying the cross?” and listed the problems of his trials, item by item.

-In the article, Cha Jin Soo reports on the original incident that led to the case at hand.
+In the article, Cha Jin Soo reports on the original incident that led to the case.

 The motivation to write the article was not something that just came along recently.
-Cha is an active journalist who has been following this case for the past eleven years and has been frequenting police stations since 1995.
+Cha is an active journalist who has been following this case for the past eleven years.
+And he has been frequenting police stations since 1995.

 In 1999, there was intense public interest in the organization because of the ongoing media coverage.

-At that time, a certain broadcasting company (A Media) aired the so-called, ‘Ms Whang abduction scandal,’ claiming that some leaders of the religious organization kidnapped Whang, one of the church members.
-What I learned from the police, however, indicated otherwise: it was not abduction, but rather a “simple assault case.”
+At that time, a certain broadcasting company (Media A) aired the so-called “Ms Wang abduction scandal.”
+They claimed some leaders of the religious organization kidnapped Wang, one of the church members.
+What I learned from the police, however, indicated otherwise.
+It was not abduction but rather a “simple assault case.”